-Brickworks' Nomination Committee was established in November 2013.
-The Honourable Robert Webster is the Chair.
-At the date of this report all non-executive directors were members of this committee with members excluded from the meeting while their nomination is being considered.
-The majority of the Nomination Committee are independent.
+At the date of this report all non-executive directors were members of this Committee with members excluded from the meeting while their nomination is being considered.
+The majority of the Remuneration and Nomination Committee are independent.
 It has its own charter outlining the committee's function, composition, authority, responsibilities and reporting.
 A copy of the charter is available on the Company's website.

-The role of this Committee is to make recommendations to the Board with regard to:
+The main nomination functions of this Committee is to make recommendations to the Board with regard to: